juanjosegarciaripoll/seemps2/docs/seemps_analysis_interpolation.rst

 Ref. :cite:t:`GarciaMolina2022` presents a more detailed explanation and an use case.

-An example on how to use these functions is shown in <https://github.com/juanjosegarciaripoll/seemps2/blob/main/examples/Interpolation.ipynb>`_.
+An example on how to use these functions is shown in `Interpolation.ipynb <https://github.com/juanjosegarciaripoll/seemps2/blob/main/examples/Interpolation.ipynb>`_.